byruzyayandy1/myCV/ckutgxy9q1zreebs19l634kam.md

 I am very happy and excited anytime people share their testimony on how they got impacted by the community and I can categorically say we have impacted a lot both directly and indirectly.

 The work I do at YandyTech makes me stand out among 2000 candidates and got featured on the  [British Council](https://www.britishcouncil.org.ng/blog/thanks-you-mohammed-bayero-yayandi)  of Nigeria’s blog as one of the 75 most inspiring stories by British Council Nigeria.
-In 2020, Yayandi was awarded as an Unsung Hero by Aspilos Foundation and was also featured on   [Becca Diaries ](https://www.beccadiaries.com/2020/06/24/meet-yayandi-of-africa-a-tech-community-builder/) and  [Techibytes](https://techibytes.com/founder-of-yandytech-making-a-difference-in-northwest-nigeria-tech-ecosystem/) .
+In 2020, I was awarded as an Unsung Hero by Aspilos Foundation and was also featured on   [Becca Diaries ](https://www.beccadiaries.com/2020/06/24/meet-yayandi-of-africa-a-tech-community-builder/) and  [Techibytes](https://techibytes.com/founder-of-yandytech-making-a-difference-in-northwest-nigeria-tech-ecosystem/) .

 ![Yayandi.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1634367034668/SmortiBWT.jpeg)